UQ-RCC/hpc-docs/guides/Basics-Globus.md

 There are a few things we've noticed that can go wrong in your Globus session.

 * Too soon, maybe? </br>
-There is a process that is only run once every 24 hours, in the middle of the night, that is required before an RDM Storage Allocation becomes accessible in Globus File Manager (even if it is visible in the list of collections)
+There is a process that is only run once periodically, that is required before an RDM Storage Allocation becomes accessible in Globus File Manager (even if it is visible in the list of collections)

+* Queries timing out ?</br>
+You may get a wrror about operation timing out.</br>
+Try clicking the "Try again" button

 * Blank panes? </br>
-Sometimes the web interface does not display the list of Collections, or the folders in a Globus Collection.
+Sometimes the web interface does not display the list of Collections, or the folders in a Globus Collection. </br>
 Hit page reload button in your browser, that usually fixes it.

-* Sometimes you might get authentication or access errors.
+* Sometimes you might get authentication or access errors.</br>
 You may need to logout and login again.

 * Sometimes when you are trying to access a Q collection, </br>
 you may get an "Authentication/Consent is required for Globus transfer service to manage data on this collection." errors.
 Click on the Continue button. </br>